Search

 Now, let’s take a look at the application process for obtaining a B1/B2 visa:

 The best part is that it’s pretty simple.
 You go on ustraveldocs.com and start the application process to complete the application form called a DS-160.
 You fill out the basic information, pay your fee, go for your biometrics, and finally, your visa interview.
-It’s all straightforward and laid out online on ustraveldocs.gov.
+It’s all straightforward and laid out online on ustraveldocs.com.
 They also have a frequently asked questions section.

 Keep in mind that the actual process for the day of the interview varies between the different US embassies or consulates worldwide.
 The one you selected for your interview will usually send you specific instructions via email for that location.
 But be sure to visit the website of that specific location for all the up-to-date specifics on what to do on the day of the interview.